golemfactory/golem-docs/src/pages/docs/golem/payments/layer-2-payments.md

 The common feature of all the platforms gathered under the "Layer 2" umbrella is that they move most of the transactions to their side chains while maintaining a varying degree of synchronization with the base Ethereum chain.

 As Layer 2 solutions implement their ways to ensure the integrity of their side chains, their cost of a singular transaction is reduced, sometimes by several orders of magnitude.
-The usual tradeoff is some level of centralization which, arguably, reduces the trustless-ness and thus, to a smaller or larger extent, also the security of users' funds.
+The usual trade off is some level of centralization which, arguably, reduces the trustless-ness and thus, to a smaller or larger extent, also the security of users' funds.

 ### Polygon